 GFS 500mb pattern for May 1

 Beyond next week's system, were still in that hazy long-range period where model performance is not reliable enough to even guess on the pattern.
-However, climatology and the prospect of moisture remaining in place is enough to give a slight uptick to chase trip chances following May 4.
+However, climatology and the prospect of moisture remaining in place is enough to give a slight uptick to storm chase expedition chances following May 4.